The Földiklinik in Hinterzarten

 The Team of the Földiklinik

-At the Földiklinik, you will be cared for by a highly qualified team that supports you on your journey to your personal goal.
+At the Földiklinik, you will be cared for by a highly qualified team that will accompany you on your journey to your personal goal.
 The collaboration of the interdisciplinary, lymphologically skilled medical team with experienced physiotherapists, nursing staff, psychotherapists, dietitians, certified wound therapists, hygiene officers, and social counselling ensures the optimal care of our patients.

 Prof. Dr. med.
 E. Földi